SAP-samples/btp-setup-automator/docs/USECASES.md

 > ⚠ NOTE: You find more use cases and parameters files in the folder [`/usecases`](../usecases), however only the ones available in the directory `released` are tested by us and should work.

-## Use case "cap_app_launchpad_TRIAL.json"

-The file [cap_app_launchpad_TRIAL.json](../usecases/released/cap_app_launchpad_TRIAL.json) contains the setup and deployment of a of a CAP application to a Cloud Foundry Environment in a SAP BTP **TRIAL** account.
-This includes the necessary service instance, app subscriptions and role collections.

-The services and subscriptions that are created are:

-* XSUAA
-* SAP HANA Cloud Trial
-* SAP Launchpad

-The code of the application is taken from the GitHub repository <https://github.com/SAP-samples/cloud-cap-risk-management>.

-The use case is referenced from the parameters file [/integrationtests/parameterfiles/integrationtest01.json](../integrationtests/parameterfiles/integrationtest01.json).

 ## Use case "cap_app_launchpad.json"

 The file [cap_app_launchpad.json](../usecases/released/cap_app_launchpad.json) contains the setup and deployment of a of a CAP application to a Cloud Foundry Environment in a SAP BTP account.
 This includes the necessary service instance, app subscriptions and role collections.